jrmathletics/CommerceTraining/README.md

 Commerce training

-Add CommerceApi to the project.
+Clone CommerceRestApi, add project to solution.
-Use {URL}/api/cart/get for instance
+Reference it in the frontendproject (CommerceTraining) enables use of {URL}/api/cart/get for instance